grug-lang/grug/README.md

 grug achieves this with a minimal, strongly-typed language, a small [LALR(1) grammar](https://github.com/grug-lang/grug-tests/blob/main/grug_grammar.lark), and no standard library.
 Mods compile to a lossless, whitespaceless JSON AST, which enables automatic upgrading, downgrading, and cross-language transpilation.
 From that AST, mods compile to [grug IR](https://github.com/grug-lang/grug-ir).
 Host functions compile to grug IR ahead of time too, which eliminates FFI overhead and makes them inlinable.

 `mod_api.json` declares the host function surface, and the community can override it to patch in functionality a given platform is missing.
 Backends are swappable, so games can pick whichever gives the best performance.
-Hot reloading of code and data speeds up iteration during development.
+Hot reloading of code and resources speeds up iteration during development.

 grug is still undergoing heavy evolution, so expect breaking changes as the language and its implementations mature.